Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/Cloud-Infra-Implementation/Network-skeleton.md

 ```

-**This Jenkins pipeline automates the deployment of a ScyllaDB server infrastructure using Terraform.
+**This Jenkins pipeline automates the deployment of a Network Skeleton infrastructure using Terraform.
 It's configured to perform the following actions:**

 ### Terraform Deployment Pipeline Overview